Qantas & Accor crossover...

 To save sifting through all the T&C's, for key details on the Accor program and what they mean for you, please refer to our Accor Live Limitless guide.

-Qantas and Accor have announced a deeper partnership that will see mutual members of their loyalty programs being able to double-dip for rewards points.
+Qantas and Accor have commenced their crossover alliance that will see mutual members of their loyalty programs being able to double-dip for rewards points.

 * Accor brands include: SO/, Sofitel, MGallery, Art Series, Pullman, Swissôtel, Grand Mercure, Peppers, The Sebel, Mantra, Novotel, Mercure, Tribe, BreakFree, ibis, ibis Styles, ibis Budget.